-One of the benefits of using WordPress is that you don’t need to have technical skills like editing code to successfully manage your website or blog.
+One of the main advantages of using WordPress is that you don’t need to know how to write code to manage a website successfully.

-There could be times, however, where you may be required to embed a script or code snippet into your content in order to add a particular feature to your site.
-Typical examples where adding code snippets to pages would enhance your site include:
+There may be times, however, where you may be required to paste a code snippet or script into posts or pages in order to extend the capabilities of your site.
+Typical code snippets you may want to add to your site include:

-- Adding a search box to your sidebar, post, or page
+- Adding a Google search box to your post, sidebar, or page

 - Adding newsletter subcription forms

-(Adding scripts to pages can give you additional functionality)
+(Adding scripts to your pages can give your site additional functionality)

-You can read about a great WordPress backup plugin that can fully automate your site backups here:
+Learn about a WordPress backup plugin that can fully automate your site backups here:

-You can, however, place simple HTML code into the text editor.
+You can, however, place simple code into the WordPress text editor.
 To add HTML code to a page or post, do the following:

-First, find or create the HTML code you want to add to your content.
-You can use an HTML editor (e.g. search online for “Free Online WYSIWYG HTML Editor“) or consider using HTML cheat sheets …
+First, source or create your HTML code.
+You can use an HTML editor (e.g. search online for “Free Online HTML Editor WYSIWYG“) or consider using an HTML cheat sheet …

-(You can use a free online HTML editor or HTML templates to create your HTML code.
-Image source: HTML-Online.com)
+(Use an online HTML editor or HTML templates to create your code.
+Source: HTML-Online.com)

-Highlight and copy the code to your clipboard …
+Highlight and copy all of your code to the clipboard …

-(Add placeholder text to mark the spot where you want your script to display in your content)
+(Add a placeholder to mark the spot where you would like your script to appear in your content)

-Locate the placeholder characters and select the line …
+Find your placeholder symbols and highlight the line …

 (Select and highlight your placeholder)

-Publish your post or page and preview …
+Publish your page or post, then preview and test the results …

 (Preview and test any code you add to your posts or pages)